Exporting Goods

 Artworks, plants and animals and medicines might need export licences under different legislation.
 If unsure, email the University’s Export Controls Compliance Officer.

-4. Appoint a freight forwarder to deliver the goods.
+4. Appoint a courier to deliver the goods.

-A freight forwarder is a company that receives and ships goods on behalf of other companies, for example DHL or Fedex.
+A courier is a company that delivers goods on behalf of other companies, for guidance on which courier to use, please see Preferred courier.

 5. Complete the Export Notification Form with the details above and send a copy to freight forwarder